demisx/demisx.github.io/_posts/2015-07-02-git-rebase-keep-my-branch-changes.md

 categories: git rebase
 ---

-Quite often I find myself in a situation when I need to rebase my feature branch containing the latest code against the `master`, but running `git rebase master` generates a bunch of conflicts that I am expected to fix manually, though I know that my feature branch has the latest and greatest and I simply want the files in my feature branch overwrite the corresponding files in `master` each time such conflict arises.
+Quite often I find myself in a situation when I need to rebase my local feature branch containing the latest code against the `master`, but running `git rebase master` generates a bunch of conflicts that I am expected to fix manually, though I know that my local feature branch has the latest and greatest and I simply want the changes in my feature branch overwrite the corresponding files in `master` each time such conflict arises.
 This usually happens when I am the only committer on the project.